VladimirK2/kzm-tools/tafcj-doc.md

 PW.MODEL is a recommended OFS.SOURCE to use.
 Note: it skips field validations; should they be necessary - OFS.SOURCE record with FIELD.VAL = YES is to be used (TELNET type only).

-"Minus" (-) can be used instead of OFS.SOURCE ID if there's no need to amend data (e.g.for reports).
+"Minus" (-) can be used instead of OFS.SOURCE ID if there's no need to amend data (e.g. for reports).

 If the script interpreter is run without parameters - the full list of them is being output.
 See chapter [parameters](#parameters).